MelroyNoronha/wiki-reader/README.md

 # Wiki-reader
-## Read wikipedia arrticles in a pretty user interface.
+## Read wikipedia articles in a pretty user interface.